runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 cover these differences later.
 Essentially, you can think of modules as a way of conceptually grouping sentences in a larger K definition.

+### Exercise

+Modify `lesson-05-d.k` to include four modules: one containing the syntax, two with one rule each that imports the first module, and one module containing no sentences that imports the second and third module.

 ## Parsing in the presence of multiple modules

 As you may have noticed, each module in a definition can express a distinct set of syntax.
 When parsing the sentences in a module, we use the syntax **of that module**, enriched with the basic syntax of K, in order to parse rules in that module.
-For example, the following definition is a parser error:
+For example, the following definition is a parser error (`lesson-05-e.k`):

 ```k
 module LESSON-05-E-1